chaitanya3323/MATLAB/README.md

 This repository contains the simulink models and programs-

-->Transformers efficiency code with efficiency curve
+* Transformers efficiency code with efficiency curve

-->Particle swarm optimization(PSO) with modified PSO equation which is proved to perform better on some
+* Particle swarm optimization(PSO) with modified PSO equation which is proved to perform better on some
   MATHEMATICAL FUNCTIONS like Sphere function etc.

-->SERIES RLC simulation using MATLAB simulink
+* SERIES RLC simulation using MATLAB simulink